slevithan/regex/README.md

 1. Interpolation never changes the meaning or error status of characters outside of the interpolation, and vice versa.
 2. Interpolated values are always aware of the context of where they're embedded.
-3. When relevant, interpolated values are always treated as atomic units.
+3. When relevant, interpolated values are always treated as complete units.

 > Examples where rule #3 is relevant: With following quantifiers, if they contain top-level alternation, if they contain numbered backreferences (leading to renumbering), or if they're placed in a character class range or set operation.
-Also note that "atomic units" are unrelated to the "atomic groups" feature that controls backtracking in some regex flavors (and that is planned for future versions of `Regex.make`).

 ### Interpolation contexts